The world seems to have gone mad for carb-free food, so this recipe is inspired by you lot out there who like your tacos but don’t like your tortilla.

 I have to say that I will be turning to lettuce to make my tacos in the future more often.
 I love how all the taste is there without the filling flour tortilla.

 I enjoyed these spicy treats on a very hot day with some home made limeade.
 I simply squeezed fresh lime juice and measured this out.
-I then dissolved this quantity of water and sugar together and then added in the lime juice.
+I then dissolved the same quantity of water and sugar as the lime juice together and then added this to the lime.
 I served this in glasses with loads of ice and topped up with soda water to the desired taste.

 *if you are making very small quantities, you may find it easier to dissolve the sugar in the water by heating it first, then allowing it to cool before adding in the lime juice.

-For a few more of my popular carb-free meal ideas check out:
+For a few more of my popular low- carb meal ideas check out:

 I look forward to connecting with you again